rafasgj/rafaeljeffman.com/teaching/cs/basics/set-concepts.md

 $$ A \times B = \{ (a, b) \:|\: a \in A \land b \in B \} $$

-O produto cartesiano pode ser _multi-dimensional_, como em
+O produto cartesiano pode ser _multidimensional_, como em

 $$ A \times B \times C = \{(a,b,c) \:|\: a \in A \land b \in B \land c \in C\} $$